1. Can I come on my own?

 Yes.
 Whether you are single, or if you have a partner who doesn’t want to come or you simply want to discuss things alone you are welcome to bring any aspect of your current, past or future relationships to Relate by yourself.

-After your assessment If you decide that you would like to go on to a course of counselling you will be asked to join our waiting list, for ongoing appointments and we ask you to make a contribution according to your income towards the cost of providing a Relate trained counsellor.
+For all services we charge a standard fee of £35 for an Initial Assessment.
+After your assessment, if you decide that you would like to go on to a course of counselling you will be asked to join our waiting list for ongoing appointments.
+For ongoing appointments we charge between £35 and £65 per session depending on your own personal circumstances.
 If you are unable to afford this cost then we do have a bursary scheme which we will be happy to discuss with you.

 We receive limited funding for these appointments and therefore rely on donations in order to continue providing this valuable service.

 3. Do I have to be referred to Relate?

 No. Many organisations and GPs do refer people to Relate but you can contact Relate directly if you would like to talk about anything to do with relationships.

 4. Do Relate counsellors have special training?

 Relate counsellors have all received special training in couple counselling and various counselling subjects.
 It takes two to three years to become a fully qualified Relate counsellor.
 They undergo further training to specialise in areas such as family counselling and sex therapy.
 We may talk to you about seeing a ‘counsellor-in-training’.
 Counsellors-in-training’ have gone through a rigorous selection and training process and will be receiving close professional support.
 All counsellors continue with ongoing training and consultation with other professional to ensure they give you the highest standard of counselling.

 Counselling helps you take time out from your situation and see it from a fresh perspective.
 Working with a counsellor gives you, or you and your partner/family, a chance to think about what you can do to change your situation for the better.
 It can also give you a chance to explore complex or difficult issues in a safe and confidential environment.